MJoergen/formal/fetch/README.md

 to send the data to the DECODE stage.
 The [simple version](http://zipcpu.com/zipcpu/2017/11/18/wb-prefetch.html) solved this problem by not issuing any new WISHBONE request until the DECODE stage had accepted the current data.
-This simplifies the design, at the cose of performance, so I will try to do it better.
+This simplifies the design, at the cost of performance, so I will try to do it better.

 ## Formal verification